daormar/debasher/doc/design_doc_resident.md

   `last_seq` (the last sender number accepted on each input port) join it in the step that needs them, in the same version.
 Every capture happens on the brain thread (the periodic snapshot timer does not exist yet), so `processed_upto` is always well defined.
-- **Recovery** is the startup sequence of point 2: restore the latest checkpoint, then replay, in order, every `DATA` record of the log with `pos` greater than `processed_upto`, all of them when there is no checkpoint, since the node state is then the default one.
+- **Recovery** is the startup sequence of section 2: restore the latest checkpoint, then replay, in order, every `DATA` record of the log with `pos` greater than `processed_upto`, all of them when there is no checkpoint, since the node state is then the default one.
 That covers what had been processed before the crash and what had arrived but not yet been processed, with no distinction between the two.
 A